Kalol, Panchmahal: Road

 Kalol lies on the four lane toll road Halol-Godhra Highway, which passes through the town.
-It is connected to Godhra (27 km) in North and Halol (13 km) & Vadodara(50 km) to the South.
+It is connected to Godhra (27 km) in North and Halol (13 km) and Vadodara(50 km) to the South.
 Apart from main highway, it is connected to adjacent villages through network of country roads.
 Most of the country roads are paved, single-lane traffic and reasonably maintained.
 Portion of the highway between Halol and Vadodara is toll road.

 Rail

 Adjoining village of Derol Station provides railway connectivity to Kalol.
 Railway connections are available to Vadodara, Godhra and Dahod through short distance memu trains.
 It is connected to Mumbai and Delhi through two long distance trains - Firozpur Janata express and Dehradun express.
 It is also connected with Rajkot, Ahmedabad, Ratlam, Ujjain, Indore, Bhopal and Jabalpur through Jabalpur - Somnath Express and Indore Gandhinagar Shanti Express trains.

 Bus

-Apart from railways, Kalol is served by extensive bus network of Gujarat State Road Transport Corporation GSRTC.
+Apart from railways, Kalol is served by the bus network of Gujarat State Road Transport Corporation GSRTC.
 After getting new bus depot, Kalol now has vast range of local bus connectivity and also a number of express buses for Godhra and Vadodara routes.
 Kalol Bus Station comes under Godhra ST Division.